Skip to main content

 We are using only variables like reversedNumber, and digits that use constant space.

-Now Since we have learned about how to reverse a number, let's solve another problem using the same concepts that we have learned before to check if a given number is palindrome or not.
+Now Since we have learned about how to reverse a number, let's solve another problem using the same concepts.